-- (c) New regular employees shall be paid at the first step of the job class for the position they were hired and shall move through the steps at the increment periods as set out in Appendix I, except as outlined in 26.3 (c) (i). - (1) Credit for additional years of relevant experience will be given as outlined below:

-Job Class 1 to 3 - one (1) additional step for every additional six (6) months of relevant experience.

-Job Class 4 to 7 - one (1) additional step for every additional nine (9) months of relevant experience.

-Job Class 8 to 21 - one (1) additional step for every additional twelve (12) months of relevant experience.

-(d) Rate of pay for the supervisor shall be not less than one step above the maximum step in the range of the highest rated supervised position.
+- (a) Employees shall be paid in accordance with Appendix I. - (b) New regular employees shall be paid at the first step of the job class for the position they were hired and shall move through the steps at the increment periods as set out in Appendix I, except as outlined in Clause 26.3(c). - (c) Credit for additional years of relevant experience will be given as outlined below: - Job Class 1 to 3 one additional step for every additional six months of relevant experience. - Job Class 4 to 7 one additional step for every additional nine months of relevant experience. - Job Class 8 to 21 one additional step for every additional 12 months of relevant experience. - (d) Rate of pay for the supervisor shall be not less than one step above the maximum step in the range of the highest rated supervised position.